Why is this important?

 British and Irish citizens - claiming benefits

-To pass the test you must prove:
+To meet the conditions of the test you must prove:

 - you have a legal right to live in the UK and claim these benefits.
 This is called right to reside and